 In the Orontes river valley, Alawite and Sunni neighbors who lived together peacefully for generations have turned on one another.
 In this interactive map — the first ever to plot the sectarian makeup of the valley — I tell the story of the people who live and fight on both sides of the frontline, neighbors now divided by religion, ideology and the river that runs between them.

 The Alawites: Syria's Secretive Ruling Minority Sect | What Is Al Qaeda Doing In Syria? | Syria's Engame | How The World Stacks Up On Syria | A Guide To Sanctions On Syria | Syria's Shocking Civilian Death Toll | Syria's Fragmented Opposition

-And find more of my reporting for the following FRONTLINE films:
+And find more of Khan’s reporting for the following FRONTLINE films: